adevinta/vulcan-docs/docs/architecture.md

 ## Detailed Architecture

-This diagram shows a more detailed architecture of Vulcan deployed in Kubernetes.
+This diagram shows a detailed architecture of Vulcan working in Kubernetes and AWS.

 [![Vulcan Detailed Architecture](img/detailed-architecture.png)](img/detailed-architecture.png)